Morocco Drug Addiction

 The Narconon Drug Education Program and Drug Rehabilitation Programs Help People in Need

-There are people in need of drug addiction treatment and drug education all around the world.
-If young people can learn why they should not start using drugs, then there will soon be many fewer people needing drug treatment facilities.
-And those already addicted need a safe space with an effective program to bring them back to their former drug-free lives - with the ability to make drug-free decisions for the rest of their lives.
-The 120 Narconon centers around the world offer one or both of these services to their areas, so that more people can live with more hope of drug-free lives.
+There are people in need of drug addiction treatment all around the world.
+Those addicted need a safe space with an effective program to bring them back to their former drug-free lives - with the ability to make drug-free decisions for the rest of their lives.
+Some forty Narconon centers around the world offer one or both of these services to their areas, so that more people can live with more hope of drug-free lives.

 If you need help for a loved one in Morocco, please find a Narconon center in Africa